-- Expansion MRR: Used to calculate the amount of additional revenue from upsells, cross-sells, and add-ons from current customers within a month.
+- Expansion MRR: Used to calculate the amount of expansion revenue from upsells, cross-sells, and add-ons from current customers within a month.

-- Downgrade MRR: The opposite of Expansion MRR; it is used to calculate the decrease of revenue caused by existing customers within a month.
+- Downgrade MRR: The opposite of Expansion MRR; it is used to calculate the decrease in revenue caused by existing customers within a month.

 - Churn MRR: Measures how much revenue is lost due to customer cancellations in a month.

-What is a good Net Revenue Retention rate?
+What is a good Net Revenue Retention rate in SaaS?

-NRR over 100% indicates that the revenue gained from upsells, cross-sells, and add-ons are larger than the revenue lost due to downgrades and churn.
+NRR over 100% indicates growth via a consistent customer base, and that the revenue gained from upsells, cross-sells, and add-ons are larger than the revenue lost due to downgrades and churn.

 But business size is a factor when you’re looking for a “good NRR”.
 The benchmark for a good NRR differs for small, medium, and enterprise businesses.

 Although an NRR above 100% is a good growth indicator for Enterprise businesses, a 90-100% NRR rate is considered great for small and medium businesses.

 Here is a visual representation of industry benchmarks.